menu

 Orange Beach home prices are not only among the most expensive in Alabama, but Orange Beach real estate also consistently ranks among the most expensive in America.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.62% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Orange Beach telecommute to their jobs.
+Overall, about 19.62% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Orange Beach doesn't have a public transportation system that people use for their commute.

-The population of Orange Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.68% of adults in Orange Beach have a bachelor's degree or even advanced degree.
+The citizens of Orange Beach are very well educated compared to the average community in the nation: 37.68% of adults in Orange Beach have a bachelor's degree or even advanced degree.

 The per capita income in Orange Beach in 2022 was $55,769, which is wealthy relative to Alabama and the nation.
 This equates to an annual income of $223,076 for a family of four.